 (The following requirements will determine merit system eligibility, experience and education ratings, and may be used to evaluate applicants for Missouri Uniform Classification and Pay System positions not requiring selection from merit registers.
 When practical and possible, the Division of Personnel will accept substitution of experience and education on a year-for-year basis.)

-Four or more years of experience as a Senior Office Support Assistant with the Missouri Uniform Classification and Pay System; and possession of a high school diploma or GED certificate.
+Four or more years of experience as a Senior Office Support Assistant with the Missouri Uniform Classification and Pay System; and possession of a high school diploma or proof of high school equivalency.

-Four or more years of technical or professional experience in public or business administration; and possession of a high school diploma or GED certificate.
+Four or more years of technical or professional experience in public or business administration; and possession of a high school diploma or proof of high school equivalency.

 (Earned credit hours from an accredited college or university which included credit hours in English, Public or Business Administration, Graphic Arts, or a closely related area may substitute on a year-for-year basis for the required experience at a rate of 30 earned credit hours for one year.)